 Anytime during the year, subject to mutual agreement.

 The fees depend on the amount of time needed to meet the training needs of individual applicants.
 Please contact Professor Başoğlu (email@example.com) for more information on this issue with sufficiently detailed information about your training needs.
-Note also that, in some circumstances, the fees can be substantially reduced or waived for certain applicants in return for assistance to Professor Basoglu in his work.

 - What is your primary interest in training (e.g. treatment, research, basic or advanced training in psychological trauma)?